thisisgurpal/run_results_app/README.md

 Gurpal Gohler (LinkedIn): https://www.linkedin.com/in/gurpal-gohler/

 # Brief
-* Build a full-stack application making my own back end and front end.
+* Build a Full-Stack application making my own back end and front end.
 * Use a Python Django API using Django REST Framework to serve my data from a Postgres database.
 * Consume our API with a seperate front-end built in react.
 * Have visually impressive design.